 For example, if you want to find marketing directors in tech companies in France, you can type “marketing director” AND “tech company” location: France in the LinkedIn search bar.

-You can also use Boolean operators such as OR, NOT, and “-” to make an even more precise search.
+You can also use Boolean operators in LinkedIn search such as OR, NOT, and “-” to make it even more precise.

 You can also use LinkedIn Sales Navigator to do that pretty easily and very accurately.